-Earlier this month, we sat down with writer and director Wendy Jo Carlton and actress Rachel Paulson to hear about their latest film, Good Kisser, which Carlton described as a “lesbian ménage à trois that’s full of suspense and surprises.”
+Earlier this month, we chatted with writer and director Wendy Jo Carlton and actress Rachel Paulson to hear about their latest film, Good Kisser, which Carlton describes as a “lesbian ménage à trois that’s full of suspense and surprises.”
 Here’s what they had to say about the film and LGBTQ media that has impacted them.

 Tagg: For those who haven’t seen Good Kisser, how would you describe the film?

 Rachel: Good Kisser is a movie that has really never been done before where it’s this polyamory type of thing between three women, and I think that’s such an interesting world to be living in, especially now.

 Tagg: Wendy, what was your inspiration for the film?